Why are website color schemes so important?

 Everything, every little detail that is a part of your website design is important and impacts the user experience in some way.
 One of the things that easily gets overlooked is the color scheme because people often underestimate it.

 Choosing the right website color schemes might not seem like much, but it can get you a long way.
 Cool color schemes will make the user feel more welcome and comfortable on your website while enhancing the overall user experience.

-- Occupy the user’s attention;
+- Catch the user’s attention;

 - Engage your target audience;

 - Make the visitors interested in your brand